tweakch/protodown/README.md

 ## The Idea
 `protodown` is a rapid prototype generator that helps you jump start your application.

-It lets you describe your main use case in a markdown file and generates your application for you.
+It lets you describe your use cases in a markdown file and generates your application for you.
+The generated code always tries to follow best practices of software development.

 `protodown` works, because of the `solutions` the community provides.
-If protodown can't find a solution for your "specific" use case, it will guide you towards a solution that works.
+If protodown can't find a solution for your "specific" use case, it will guide you towards a similar solution that already worked.

 ## The Workflow
 Use the `protodown` command to `initialize`, `configure`, `resolve`, `generate` and `run` your prototype.